25 + Brunch & Breakfasts In Mexico City By A Local Foodie

 They also do other dishes like chilaquiles, molletes, and superfood salads… but I don’t think you can beat the topped toasts!

-There are lots of hot and cold drinks including coffee, matcha, kombucha, and smoothies.
+There are lots of hot and cold drinks including coffee, matcha, kombucha, and smoothies but I don’t think the coffee is great; it’s certainly not specialty coffee (see my CDMX coffee guide for that).

 Toscano (classy breakfast in Condesa)